-The study is integrated d, and contains 36 academic years of 60 credits each.
-This means that, in total, a study programme of 18360 credits is organized and two more master years 120 ECTS in total.
-After Master faculty organized PhD program for three years and 180 ECTS. .
-This, study programme is in line with the formal requirements with regard to the minimal duration of an international accepted integrated medical nursing education.
-Ratio between practical and theoretical part is 4530:5570.
+The study is integrated and contains 3 academic years of 60 credits each.
+This means that, in total, a study program of 180 credits is organized.
+This study program is in line with the formal requirements with regard to the minimal duration of an international accepted nursing education.
+Ratio between practical and theoretical part is 45:55.
 Problem is with the number of contact hours and ration between practical and theoretical hours.
 It should be 4600 hours but not including study at home.
-So hours on this study program must be enhanced specially through introducing internship during summer and winter.
-Also ratio between practical and theoretical part should be ta least 60:40.
-According to the description of the curriculum the student workload fulfills the requirements

-Recommendations for improvement:

-There should be an internal quality control mechanism to assess the reality of workload in comparison to the accepted form of the curriculum.
+According to the description of the curriculum the student workload fulfills the requirements.
+Prescribed by actual national law there should be an internal quality control mechanism to assess the reality of workload in comparison to the accepted form of the curriculum this should be part of QA board and process in annual evaluation of teaching process.
 Credits should be used not only for labeling but also should be used for final touch to the curriculum on the way that courses which are bringing more competences should be graded with more ECTS points.

 Indicator 2.5 Coherence of the Organisation of the Learning Process and Contents